ICTatRTI/date-carousel/README.md

 - `on-day-picked`: When a user selects a day in the carousel, this event will dispatch.
 - `on-week-change`: When users move forward or back in the date carousel, this event will dispatch.

+### Styling
+See CSS variables in the style tag of the component.

 ## Develop / Demo
 ```
 git clone ...